joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/api-keys-basic-authentication/README.md

 ## 3. Authentication

-*Authentication* is the process of ensuring that someone is who they say they are.
-There are 3 main types of authentication:
+*Authentication* is the process of ensuring that someone is who they say they are.  *Authorization* is the process of ensuring that someone has access to what they are trying to gain access to.

 1. API Key
 2. Basic Auth